rtdi/AppContainer/WebContent/WEB-INF/repo/README.md

 ## Folder structure

-The  _hanarepo_  folder is the root folder of all development artifacts.
+The  _repo_  folder is the root folder of all development artifacts.
 It is meant to be used by git, hence every developer has its own personal version of the repository.
 Therefore, the first directory level is about the Hana username of the logged in user.
 Within the development objects are separated by the schema each object should be deployed into.